0x4447/0x4447-article-how-to-think-about-the-AWS-infrastructure/06_User_Data/README.md

 # User data is powerful but it is a lot fo work

 Make not mistake, this is one of those things that you'll have to do yourself and there is no automation, one click to make it work etc. You'll have to know how to write Bash scripts, you'll have to spend the time to debug them, test them, and make sure they work, which is time consuming since EC2 servers don't boot instantly.
 I recommend also, don't take it granted that if the script works on your local machine it will work 100% on a EC2.
-ALwasy test on AWS before you call it a day.
+Alwasy test on AWS before you call it a day.

 # How to debug User data